humanbydefinition/code.textmode.art/docs/legal/data-protection-policy.md

 ## Your Rights

 Under the GDPR, you have various rights regarding the processing of your personal data.
-However, since we do not collect or process any personal data beyond the anonymous analytics described above, most of these rights do not apply in practice to your use of this documentation site.
+In the context of this documentation site, these rights are relevant in particular where third-party services such as Umami (analytics), payment providers or the optional comments feature (giscus / GitHub) process personal data.

+For analytics and comment data, you can manage many settings directly in your browser or your GitHub account.
+For payment-related data, please refer to the respective provider's privacy policy.
+You may also contact us if you have questions regarding how these services are integrated into this site; we will forward your request to the appropriate provider where necessary.

 For any questions about our data practices, please contact us via email at [hello@textmode.art](mailto:hello@textmode.art).